Flexible Connections

 $ chmod 600 ~/.ssh/klone-node-config

-Because you will be effectively connecting directly from your local computer to the node, you will need to append the SSH public key from your local system to the .ssh/authorized_keys file under your cluster home directory on klone.
+Because you will be effectively connecting directly from your local computer to the node, you will need to append the SSH public key from your local system to the .ssh/authorized_keys file under your home directory on klone.
 Or you can do the same by copying your local ssh key onto klone.
 While we cannot use our key as a authentication factor between our local machine and klone, we can use it when ssh'ing between klone nodes.

-$ ssh-copy-id klone-login
+ssh-copy-id klone-login

-Testing your connection#
+EXTRA CREDIT: Testing your Connection

 First, test your new ssh shortcut to get onto the login node.
-Then, request an interactive job in the ckpt partition with 1 CPU (unless otherwise specified with --ntasks, a job will have 1 task) and 16GB of memory:
+Then, request an interactive job in the ckpt partition with 1 CPU (unless otherwise specified with --ntasks, a job will have 1 task) and 16GB of memory.
+The Hostname will appear when your node is allocated, and follow your UWNetID For example:

-$ ssh klone-login
+ssh klone-login

-$ salloc --partition=ckpt --cpus-per-task=1 --mem=16G --job-name=testing
+salloc --partition=ckpt --cpus-per-task=1 --mem=16G --job-name=klone-container

-$ salloc: Nodes n3319 are ready for job
+salloc: Nodes n3319 are ready for job

 [UWNetID@n3319 ~]$